demarley/demarley.github.io/_pages/about.md

 ---

 Welcome to my personal website!

+I am a particle physicist working on the CMS experiment.
+Currently, I work at the LPC at Fermilab and specialize in analysis of top quarks.

 For more info, please contact me via email or create an issue in my [GitHub repository](https://github.com/demarley/demarley.github.io).